carrierwaveuploader/carrierwave-mongoid/README.md

 ## Known issues and limitations

 Note that files mounted in embedded documents aren't saved when parent documents are saved.
-This is because by default mongoid does not cascade callbacks (like `after_save`) to embedded documents.
-Therefore either you must explicitly call save on embedded documents in order to save their attached files or you can set a configuration option that will always cascade callbacks:
+By default, mongoid does not cascade callbacks on embedded documents.
+In order to save the attached files on embedded documents, you must either explicitly call save on the embedded documents or you must configure the embedded association to cascade the callbacks automatically.
+For example:

 ```ruby
 class User